mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Announce the sale to my team later

-When should an owner announce an acquisition to their team?
+When should an owner announce a potential acquisition to their team?

 If you keep the sale a secret until the deal closes, you're effectively lying to your team.
 On the other hand, if you're completely transparent about the sale, you bear enormous risk.
-Members of the team might threaten to leave and put the sale in jeopardy unless you offer them bonuses or promotions.
+Members of the team might threaten to leave unless you offer them bonuses or promotions.
 Or the looming sale might kill their motivation and tank their job performance.

 I had a good relationship with every member of TinyPilot's team, so I didn't think anyone would use my candor against me in bargaining.
 That said, people do unexpected things when a relationship is about to end.